Bulk-boundary correspondence and singularity-filling in long-range free-fermion chains: Rigorous underpinnings for Conjecture

-\end{theorem} Suppose that $\beta = n +\beta_0$ for $n\in \mathbb{Z}$.
-Then $f_0(z)\in C^\beta$ means that $f_0$ has $n$ continuous derivatives on the unit circle, and that the $n$th derivative satisfies a H\"{o}lder condition As we will see below, the asymptotics of $\det(M(N))$ will decay faster as $\lvert \omega \rvert$ increases.
+where $\beta = n +\beta_0$.
+As we will see below, the asymptotics of $\det(M(N))$ will decay faster as $\lvert \omega \rvert$ increases.
 Hence, Theorem \ref{thm:HartwigFisher} is limited when looking at large values of $\omega$, where $\det(M(N))$ can be of the same order as the unspecified error term (this motivates the $\omega_\textrm{max}$ in Conjecture \ref{conjecture}).
-We can evaluate the asymptotics of $\det(M(N))$ using Proposition \ref{prop:asymptotics} (see below) if we have an appropriate asymptotic expansion for $l(z)$ or $m(z)$.
+We can evaluate the asymptotics of $\det(M(N))$ using Proposition \ref{prop:asymptotics} (corresponding to singularity-filling, see below) if we have an appropriate asymptotic expansion for $l(z)$ or $m(z)$.